umut181/mini-racecar-electronics/README.md

 A custom electronics board designed to run a 2WD, IR-controlled differential robot vehicle.
 The industry standard KiCad software kit was used for development.

-**Constraints and Specifications**
+## Constraints and Specifications
-o Board was built into less than 100mm x 100mm space. o Fabricated with 2-Layer Rigid FR-4, using Robotistan PCB Service. o Supports 2S-6S Lipo battery input // (4.5V-40V  Input Voltage Range) o Compatible to work with all 5V-based microcontrollers.
+o Board was built into less than 100mm x 100mm space\n. o Fabricated with 2-Layer Rigid FR-4, using Robotistan PCB Service. o Supports 2S-6S Lipo battery input // (4.5V-40V  Input Voltage Range) o Compatible to work with all 5V-based microcontrollers.